switchupcb/disgo/_contribution/CONTRIBUTING.md

 #### Running Tests

 Use `go test` to run the tests in the current directory.
+Use `go test ./<dir>` to run tests in a given directory (from the current directory).
+Use [Github Action Workflow Files](.github\workflows) to find the correct test command for a module.

 # Roadmap